 About the museum

-The museum of the year 2010
+The museum was declared 'Museum of the Year' in 2010

-In 2010 the ICOM (International Council of Museums) and the RSM (Riksförbundet Sveriges Museer) declared the Nordic Watercolour Museum ‘Museum of the Year’.
-The jury motivated the award with the words: “For the museum’s successful work in demonstrating with consistent quality the range and breadth of watercolour art and in attracting large numbers of visitors as a result.
+“For the museum’s successful work in demonstrating with consistent quality the range and breadth of watercolour art and in attracting large numbers of visitors as a result.
 The museum produces world-class exhibitions and is a model for others in the links it establishes between museum, research and education.
 The museum expands boundaries and displays the world to the local community.
 A museum that has transformed a community.”

 With generous support from partners, The Friends of the Museum and private individuals, the museum's art collection can continue to grow.
 By supporting the museum financially, you will be a part of writing art history.
 You can choose whether your contribution should go to art acquisitions, art education, research or other development.
 Do you want to make a financial contribution to the museum?
 Contact us and we will provide more information.Contact